twizzler-operating-system/twizzler-public/doc/overview.md

   * Allows hardware to act autonomously (if capable).
   * Provides persistent object support as the primary data abstraction.

-Twizzler does away with a number of traditional abstractions that a Unix has:
+Twizzler does away with a number of traditional abstractions that a Unix has (note we provide enough Unix emulation to have a useable C runtime and standard library, and many POSIX functions do work):

   * Files are not a thing in Twizzler.
 Instead, Twizzler is based around _objects_.
 Threads can access objects through load and store instructions (they are memory objects).
 Persistence is